Chaldean National Congress: Electoral history

 The CNC was initially scheduled to participate in the January 2005 Iraqi parliamentary election, but ended up dropping from the race.
-The party ran as part of a list with other KDP affiliated parties during the December 2005 Iraqi parliamentary election, and although the coalition received a good number of votes, the party didn't win any representation in parliament.
+The party ran as part of a list with other KDP affiliated parties during the December 2005 Iraqi parliamentary election.
+The party joined the Chaldean Syriac Assyrian Popular Council when it was still an umbrella organization, but later left to run independently in elections; the CNC also opposed the CSA appellation that the council employed.